applicaster/developer.applicaster.com/book/getting-started/ios-podspec.md

 While the repository might start as being light weight (especially if it contains no assets) - this gets graduatly heavier.
 Especially if the plugin contains assets or compiled binaries.

-Just like creating a public podspec repository - you will need to create the following structure:
+Just like creating a public podspec repository, you will need to create the following structure:
 ```
 /Specs
   /<Dependancy name>